 Qualifications: what you bring

-- You have a Class 5 driver's license with the ability to obtain a Class 3 upon hire.
+- You have a Class 5 B.C.
+Driver’s License in good standing with the ability to get Class 3 with air brake endorsement upon hire

-- You have only 2 years of experience in the trade with work performed on heavy vehicles equipped with aerial devices, digger derricks, stiff cranes and folding cranes mounted
+- You have 2 years of experience in the trade with work performed on heavy vehicles is preferred

-- You have a mechanical aptitude, and familiarity with computers, industrial tools, and equipment, would be an asset.
+- You have demonstrated mechanical aptitude and familiarity with industrial tools/equipment

 Equivalence documentation and transcripts